Chart Color Schemes

 Umina - Booker Bay - Patonga displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Umina - Booker Bay - Patonga, as per the latest Census, comprised 70.0% houses and 30.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 74.2% houses and 25.9% other dwellings.
+Dwelling structure in Umina - Booker Bay - Patonga, as per the latest Census, consisted of 70.0% houses and 30.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 74.2% houses and 25.9% other dwellings.
 Home ownership in Umina - Booker Bay - Patonga was at 38.9%, with mortgaged dwellings at 26.7% and rented dwellings at 34.4%.
-The median monthly mortgage repayment in the area was $2,080, lower than Sydney metro's average of $2,150.
-The median weekly rent figure was recorded at $400, equal to Sydney metro's figure.
+The median monthly mortgage repayment was $2,080, below Sydney metro's average of $2,150.
+The median weekly rent figure was $400, matching Sydney metro's average.
 Nationally, Umina - Booker Bay - Patonga's mortgage repayments were higher at $2,080 compared to the Australian average of $1,863, while rents were also higher at $400 compared to the national figure of $375.

 Frequently Asked Questions - Housing